 Venous leg ulcers are the ultimate serious problem that happens to individuals with diseased veins of the leg.
-They occur in about one of every fifty adults and constitute a serious cause of loss of time from work and have a major impact on the individual’s quality of life.
+They occur in about one in every fifty adults and constitute a serious cause of loss of time from work and have a major impact on the individual’s quality of life.
 They can be the late effect of both varicose veins and of blood clots in the leg veins.
-It has been estimated that the cost of caring for a leg ulcer is in the range of $20,000/year, or a total cost in the USA of about one billion dollars per year to the health care dollar.
+It has been estimated that the cost of caring for a leg ulcer is in the range of $20,000/year, or a total cost in the USA of about one billion dollars per year to the healthcare dollar.

-Ulcers may affect anyone with abnormal venous mechanics but they are more common in older people, and are about equally frequent in men and women.
+Ulcers may affect anyone with abnormal venous mechanics but they are more common in older people and are about equally frequent in men and women.
 Venous leg ulcers can be painful or painless.
-Without proper treatment, an ulcer may grow progressively larger until it encircles the leg and cause severe disability for the individual.
+Without proper treatment, an ulcer may grow progressively larger until it encircles the leg and causes severe disability for the individual.
 These ulcers affect industry because they are a major cause of lost work time.

 Although vein disease causes the majority (70%) of leg ulcers there are other causes too.
 For example, poor circulation from narrowed arteries in the leg, problems with nerves that supply the skin, previous severe trauma to the leg are other things that may produce an ulcer.
 Since the treatment for non-venous ulcers is different from that of venous ulcers it is necessary to do adequate studies to identify the cause of the ulcer in any given case.

 WHAT CAUSES VENOUS LEG ULCERS?